-Executive functioning assessments are evaluations designed to measure an individual’s cognitive abilities on higher-level cognitive skills that help people plan, organize, manage time, pay attention, regulate emotions, and achieve goals.
+Executive functioning assessments (EF assessments) are evaluations designed to measure an individual’s cognitive abilities on higher-level cognitive skills that help people plan, organize, manage time, pay attention, regulate emotions, and achieve goals.
 Thus, executive function performance tests can be crucial in identifying strengths and weaknesses in these areas and guiding appropriate interventions or support strategies.
 Each executive function test measures a specific aspect of function.
+The result is a comprehensive report that helps you enhance your strengths and overcome barriers.

 We provide assessments to people of all ages and can often do assessments virtually.
 Please feel free to contact us anytime to discuss how executive function performance tests could help you or your child.
 First, here is an overview.